Bryn Mawr College: The Deanery

-Organization

-Bryn Mawr undergraduates largely govern themselves in academic and social matters via the Self-Government Association.
-A significant aspect of self-government is the Academic Honor System (honor code).
-The Honor Code is a set of principles that stress mutual respect and academic integrity.
-Students ratify the code each year, agree to adhere to it, and enforce its provisions.

-Along with Haverford College, Bryn Mawr forms the Bi-College Community.
-Students in the "Bi-Co" enjoy unlimited cross-registration privileges and may choose to major or live in the dorms at the other institution.
-The two institutions join with Swarthmore College to form the Tri-College Consortium, opening the Swarthmore course catalog to interested Bryn Mawr students as well.
-Free shuttles are provided between the three campuses.
-There is the Blue Bus between Bryn Mawr and Haverford College, and a van, known to the students as the "Swat Van", that travels among the three colleges.

-In addition, the college is affiliated with the University of Pennsylvania through a special association known as the Quaker Consortium, allowing Bryn Mawr students to take classes there.
-Additionally, Bryn Mawr students in the Growth and Structure of Cities department may earn a Bachelor of Arts at Bryn Mawr and a master's degree in city planning at Penn through the 3–2 Program in City and Regional Planning.
-Students also are allowed to take classes related to their major at the nearby Villanova University through a specific registration process.

 Academics

 Bryn Mawr is a small, four year, residential baccalaureate college.
 Although the college offers several graduate programs, the majority of enrollments are from students enrolled in the undergraduate arts and sciences program.

 Students at Bryn Mawr are required to complete divisional requirements in the social sciences, natural sciences (including lab skills) and humanities.
 In addition, they must complete one year of a foreign language and fulfill a quantitative skills requirement and an Emily Balch Seminar requirement.
 The Emily Balch Seminars are similar to courses in freshman composition at other institutions, though focus on a specific topic.
 The seminars stress development of critical thinking skills and are discussion-based, with "intensive reading and writing."

 Its most popular undergraduate majors, based on 2021 graduates, were: